Four Last Songs: Sequence of the songs

 Roth's 1950 published sequence follows neither the order of composition of the songs (Im Abendrot: May 6, 1948; Frühling: July 20, 1948; Beim Schlafengehen: August 4, 1948; September: September 20, 1948) nor that of the 1950 premiere (by Kirsten Flagstad conducted by Wilhelm Furtwängler).
 Although most recordings adhere to Roth, some stay with Flagstad/Furtwängler – Beim Schlafengehen, September, Frühling, Im Abendrot.
 The latter include Sena Jurinac's 1951 recording with the Stockholm Philharmonic conducted by Fritz Busch; Lisa Della Casa's 1953 recording with the Vienna Philharmonic under Karl Böhm; and Felicity Lott's 1986 recording with the Royal Scottish National Orchestra under Neeme Järvi.
 There is no authority because Strauss did not conceive a cycle, but he did entrust the premiere to Flagstad.

 Subject matter

 All of the songs but "Frühling" deal with death and all were written shortly before Strauss himself died.
 They are suffused with a sense of calm, acceptance, and completeness.

-The settings are for a solo soprano voice given soaring melodies against a full orchestra, and all four songs have prominent horn parts.
+The settings are for a solo soprano voice, feature soaring melodies against a full orchestra, and have prominent horn parts.
 The combination of a beautiful vocal line with supportive horn accompaniment references Strauss's own life; his wife Pauline de Ahna was a famous soprano and his father Franz Strauss a professional horn player.

 Towards the end of "Im Abendrot", after the soprano's intonation of "Ist dies etwa der Tod?" ("Is this perhaps death?"), Strauss musically quotes his own tone poem Death and Transfiguration, written 60 years earlier.
 As in that piece, the quoted seven-note phrase (known as the "transfiguration theme") has been seen as the fulfillment of the soul through death.